 As the visualization below shows, the data value chain includes four major stages: collection, publication, uptake, and impact.
 These four stages are further separated into twelve steps: identify, collect, process, analyze, release, disseminate, connect, incentivize, influence, use, change, and reuse.
 Throughout the process, from one end of the value chain to another and back again, there should be constant feedback between producers and stakeholders.
 This visualization is free for anyone to use and reuse.

 Our joint report with Data2X, The Data Value Chain: Production to Impact, provides an overview of the data value chain as a framework.
 It explains each of the stages and the steps within each one.
 The report also includes real-world examples of gender data that illustrate each stage of the data value chain.

 DATA SITE EVALUATION TOOLKIT (DSET)

 The Data Site Evaluation Toolkit (DSET) is designed to be a comprehensive approach to identify the elements of a well-functioning and open data site.
 The intention is not to dictate which characteristics a data site should have but to outline some of the elements of open data, technical functionality, and dissemination strategies that should be considered when creating or managing a data site.
 The DSET has been used to evaluate the World Bank Data Bank, International Labor Organization’s ILOSTAT, and national statistical office websites to improve their usability, openness, and technical functionality.
-The Toolkit is currently in its piloting stage and is not available online but please contact Open Data Watch if you would like more information on the DSET or assistance with an evaluation.
+The Toolkit has also been used in an evaluation with the World Bank of 22 data portals in Nepal to analyze common issues a user might encounter when accessing, finding, and using data in Nepal.
+The DSET currently in its piloting stage and is not available online but please contact Open Data Watch if you would like more information on the DSET or assistance with an evaluation

 GENDER DATA QUERY TOOL